November 2025 – This is a first! But I Have Good Reasons

 As we drift into the last few weeks of the year, I find the world of blogging gradually becomes a quieter place.
 Like thousands of others, I’ll be taking a seasonal blogging break as we head deeper into December.

 However, one of the most popular posts I see appearing every December and early January is the traditional ‘My Top 10 Blog Posts Of The Year’ post.
-It won’t be long before these annual posts drop into your email box and WordPress Reader.
+It won’t be long before these annual posts drop into your email inbox and WordPress Reader.

 But how do bloggers measure the success of those top 10 posts?
 What is it that helps make those posts appear in their ‘top 10’ lists?